onqlavelabs/onqlave.docs/docs/guides/cli-guide/platform/account.md

 └────────────────────────────────────────────┘
 ```

-## **Explore availabe commands**
+## **Explore available commands**

 ```
 # onqlave tenant
 ```

 ```
-This command is used to manage tenants resource.
+This command is used to manage tenants' resources.

 Usage:
  onqlave tenant [command]

 Examples:
 onqlave tenant

 Available Commands:
  describe    describe tenant
  update      update tenant by name and label

 Flags:
  -h, --help   help for tenant

 Global Flags:
      --json   JSON Output.
 Set to true if stdout is not a TTY.

 Use "onqlave tenant [command] --help" for more information about a command.
 ```